agvxov/vimdir/documentation/developer_quide.md

 | directive.* | Responsible for creating parsing entries. |
 | file\_utils.* | File operations.
 This is where `directive.*` delegates commands to.
 Responsible for respecting dry-runs. |

+## Errors
+As mentioned,
+`error.*` are responsible for all the actual reporting.

+All errors which are reported are fatal.

+The only errors which are not fatal are those which occur during a shutdown caused by another error.

+Exception like in the sense that they continuously propagate upward.
+This is not an architectural nightmare only because the maximum stack frame number within the code base is very small.
+While the codebase has seemingly no direction to bloat to, if such thing were to happen,
+C++ (maybe Objective-C or some dialect) should be adapted (for true exceptions).

 ## LS\_COLORS
 Using the `ls_colors` Make target, we can statically render the vim highlighting script.